nneubauer/homebridge-denon/README.md

 ## Idea

 Since there is no HomeKit AVR accessory type, [nneubauers](https://github.com/nneubauer) idea was to create bunch of switches.
 Each switch signifies an input source which I forked to a version I use now for over a year without any problems.
+Now with the TV accessories in Homekit, I wanted to make it possible to control my receiver with a TV accessory block and the control widget.

 ### TV Accessories
 Since version 2.0, this plugin is extended with support for TV accessories.
 This means that you can add your receiver as a TV to your Homekit.
-This enables the posibility to change the input and the powerstate in one Homekit block.
+This enables the possibility to change the input and the powerstate in one Homekit block.
 It also makes it possible to use the remote widget (or how it's called) to control the receiver and change the volume.
 This tv service is added to the plugin, so you can still use the switches if you want.
 An important note is that if you use the tv service, you have to add the them manually to your home app, after registering homebridge.
 This way it is possible to have more than one accessory which has remote widget support.

 You can add multiple receivers by adding more than one `Device` in your config file.
 Every receiver must be registered manually ones after registering Homebridge.
 You can choose your input settings yourself.
 I added a list with all possible input settings I know of in Possible_inputs.json.
 You can add them all, but I only added the once I use, so the list stays short.
 It is also possible to change the name of the input to one with a personal touch ;).

 A TV accessory has support for an info and a settings button.
-Normaly the settings button is accessable in the home app and the info button is accesable through the remote widget.
+Normaly the settings button is accessible in the home app and the info button is accessible through the remote widget.
 As I don't use the info button but do use the settings button, I made it possible to switch the functionality of these buttons.
 This way you can have the settings menu under the `I` button in the remote widget.
 The volume control works in steps of 0.5.
 In the future, this must be update so you can hold the button to increase the volume by more.

 ### Switches